Tennis player Anastasia Pavlyuchenkova qualified for the Roland-Garros round of 32

 06/02/2021

-Anastasia Pavlyuchenkova, Russian, number 32 of the WTA and seeded number 31, fulfilled the forecasts when winning in one hour and thirty-three minutes by 6-2 and 6-3 to Ajla tomljanovic, Australian tennis player, number 76 in the WTA, in the 30th finals of Roland-Garros.
+Anastasia Pavlyuchenkova, Russian, number 32 of the WTA and seed number 31, fulfilled the forecasts by winning in one hour and thirty-three minutes by 6-2 and 6-3 to Ajla tomljanovic, Australian tennis player, number 76 of the WTA, in the 30th finals of Roland-Garros.
 With this result, we will continue to see the winner of the match in the next phase of Roland-Garros, the round of 32.

 The Australian player managed to break serve on one occasion, while the Russian player, for her part, did it on 5 occasions.
 In addition, Pavlyuchenkova had a 66% effectiveness in the first serve, committed 4 double faults and got 61% of the service points, while the effectiveness of her rival was 55%, made 6 double faults and achieved 47 % of service points.